- Why Are There Green Check Marks on Desktop Icons?

 - The red mark.
 A red mark on your desktop icon means there’s a problem with the OneDrive file.
 It commonly shows up when the file in question isn’t synchronized with the cloud.
 This can happen if a network disruption interferes with cloud syncing.

-You have several ways to stop the appearance of green check marks on your desktop icons.
-Whether you’re using Windows 10 or Windows 11, the methods here will quickly fix the issue for you.
+You have several ways to stop the appearance of green check marks on desktop icons.
+Whether you’re using Windows 10 or 11, the methods here will quickly fix the issue.

-The green check marks represent that your files are on OneDrive and syncing.
+The green check marks represent that your files are on OneDrive and do not have issues with syncing.
 So, one way to remove them is to stop the cloud service from syncing your files.

 - Locate the OneDrive icon in the system tray and click on it.